fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 }
 ```

-Destructuring makes the assignment of variables even easier, since we can use it to extract and gather the values of an object's properties into separate variables:
+Destructuring makes the assignment of variables even easier since we can use it to extract and gather the values of an object's properties into separate variables:

 ```js
 const Hello = (props) => {